 In APCI, the sample is typically dissolved in a solvent and pumped through a capillary inside an uncharged quartz tube.
 At the end of the capillary, but still within the tube, the sample is converted into an aerosol and then vaporized with the help of nitrogen gas and by heating to very high temperature (~350-550 °C).
 The gaseous solvent (S) and sample (M) are then ionized by a corona discharge, in which a highly charged electrode creates an electric field strong enough to ionize nearby molecules.
-A potential of several kilovolts applied to the electrode typically remove an electron from a neutral molecule, without depositing enough internal energy to cause fragmentation.
+A potential of several kilovolts applied to the electrode typically removes an electron from a neutral molecule without depositing enough internal energy to cause fragmentation.
 The corona discharge may directly ionize an analyte molecule to form a radical cation (M+●):

 M + e- → M+● + 2e-

 However, because solvent molecules far outnumber the analyte, it is more likely that a solvent molecule to be ionized in a similar fashion:

 S + e- → S+● + 2e-

 Frequent collisions between the ions and molecules can transfer charge from an ion to another neutral.
 Collision of an ionized solvent ion with an analyte molecule can create a direct charge transfer to form a radical cation analyte ion:

 S+● + M → M+● + S